 Intro to iOS App Development

-Intro to Backend Engineering
+Intro to Backend Development

-Intro to Backend Engineering is a seminar-based course introducing backend / API development to students with some computing exposure.
+Intro to Backend Development is a seminar-based course introducing backend / API development to students with some computing exposure.
 This course features lectures and programming assignments that flesh out the concepts and ideologies behind core backend development on a server.
 Topics include basic networking, SQL / NoSQL databases, authentication, software engineering concepts / strategies, DevOps and more.